easimon/easimon.github.io/content/post/2022-10-06-github-multiple-accounts.md

 ---

-If you use your computer in multiple contexts (private, work, multiple client projects), you might run into issues like having to use different identities for these contexts.
-For `git` this usually boils down to SSH keys and names or e-mail addresses for your commits.
+If you use your computer in multiple contexts (private, work, multiple client projects), you might run need to use different identities for these contexts.
+For `git` this usually boils down to

+- different SSH keys for remote pull/push
+- different names and e-mail-addresses for the git commit log

-This can be a pain to work with -- after trying multiple solutions I found on the web (or puzzle pieces thereof), I created a combination that works completely automatic once it's set up, and that might be worth sharing.
+This can be a pain to work with -- after trying multiple solutions I found on the web (or puzzle pieces thereof), I created a combination that works completely automatic once it's set up, and that I think might be worth sharing.

 <!--more-->